dwmkerr/langtonsant/README.md

 0. If the program only contains `L` or `R` characters, it is expanded from shorthand, as described in the section on [Shorthand Ant Transformation Matrices](#Shorthand-Ant-Programs)
 0. Any semi-colon is converted into a newline (allowing a program to be written on a single line if needed
 1. All whitespace is eliminated, except the newline at the end of each row
-1. Commmas are optional between tuples
+1. Commas are optional between tuples
 4. If the matrix is not rectangular, or there are an incorrect number of tuples, an error is thrown

 The compiler itself can be used with the following code: